Version: 2021 August 2

 - Candidate: “I’m just so slavishly loyal to my employers!
 What is it like to work here?”

-- Interviewer: “You’ll experience the greatest work environment in the world as a cashier at Burger King!”
+- Interviewer: “It’s the greatest work environment in the history of fast food!”

 - An automated message tells us for the 36th time “Your call is important to us.”